 Fabrication of the No-scufftiretool

 Before I built my first batch I examined the various bars available and made one that I thought incorporated the best attributes of each of them.
 I didn't like the solid square bar on a couple of the prefab bars, but I liked the mount end.
 A buddy of mine had one of the other pre-fab bars and he was very open about what he didn't like about it.
 He also happened to be my first customer and helped test the proto-type.
 His only complaint was when mounting stiff wall tires the XX bar had a tendency to pop out on the last 20% of the mount procedure and he ended up having to use spoons to finish the job.
-The legacy delrin tips that I made were initially reinforced with a 1/4" case hardened bolt which soon changed to a 5/16" case hardened bolt.
-Of course the 1.05" round pipe was a must due to it's light weight and strength vs a solid piece of square steel stock.
-There really is no advantage to using a solid piece of steel, and 3/4" solid stock costs more both to purchase and to ship.
+My legacy delrin tips that I made were initially reinforced with a 1/4" case hardened bolt which soon changed to a 5/16" case hardened bolt.
+There really is no advantage to using a solid piece of steel, and 3/4" solid stock costs more, both to purchase and to ship.
 My bar weighs under 5lbs and the 3/4" solid stock ones are around 10lbs.
 I ended up using one of the most common pipes available which is 3/4" schedule 40 water pipe with an ID of ~.830 and is readily available at most places that carry cold/hot rolled steel.
 A substitute is the black water pipe at Lowes that most hardware stores carry.

 I do all of the fabrication my

-self with the exception of the new No-Mar demount tips.
+self with the exception of the No-Mar demount tips.
 The

 demount ends are made from UHMW, which is a self